andrew/ultimate-awesome/README.md

 - [awesome-pentest](https://github.com/yllnelaj/awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
 - [awesome-message-queue](https://github.com/yougg/awesome-message-queue) - A list of open source message queue middlewares and MQ cloud services.
 - [awesome-chatgpt-zh](https://github.com/yuchenlichuck/awesome-chatgpt-zh) - 来自 OpenAI 的 ChatGPT 和 GPT-3 精选资源列表.
-- [awesome-monaverse](https://github.com/Yultek/awesome-monaverse) - Opensourced repo of scripts, tools, and plugins for the Mona community.
 - [Awesome-Shape-Correspondence](https://github.com/yzy1996/Awesome-Shape-Correspondence) - A collection of resources on Shape Correspondences and some of my reading notes.
-- [awesome-volatility](https://github.com/ZarKyo/awesome-volatility) - A curated list of ressources for Volatility 2 & 3.
 - [awesome-contrastive-learning-in-nlp](https://github.com/zhjohnchan/awesome-contrastive-learning-in-nlp) - A curated list of contrastive learning in NLP. :-).
 - [awesome-nlp-surveys](https://github.com/zhjohnchan/awesome-nlp-surveys) - A curated list of surveys in NLP. :-).
 - [awesome-prediction-markets](https://github.com/0xperp/awesome-prediction-markets) - Awesome Prediction Markets.